 Furthermore, in the same month, Sony showcased several products and services, such as AIBO, QRIO, Xperia smart products, KOOV, and New Concept Cart.
 Additionally, Sony Global Education hosted the first KOOV Challenge, which is another international robotics competition that uses KOOV and invites children.
 This was a partner event to RoboCup.

 In August this year, Sony started offering its own ‘Neural Network Console’, that too in free of cost.
 This initiative provides an integrated development environment to create programs based on deep learning.
-The program engineers and designers can go on incorporating the programs into products and services, by using the GUI or graphical user interface, of the console – that leads to efficient neural network designing, evaluation, and learning.
+The program engineers and designers can go on to incorporate the programs into products and services by using the console’s GUI or graphical user interface – which leads to efficient neural network designing, evaluation, and learning.

 October 2017 observed Sony announce the launch of Xperia Hello!
 It is a communication robot with abilities to recognize family members and to assist in daily life via talking.
-It is able to provide a sense of security and information regarding the household in various necessary ways.
+It can provide a sense of security and information regarding the household in various ways.

 The same month, Sony announced a prototype of the New Concept Cart, naming it as SC-1.
 This looks to deliver a new experience in transportation, providing passengers or drivers with ideal views, irrespective of the surrounding atmospheres.

-On an inferring note, Sony continues to actively support developments in Ai and robotics, for succeeding in its aim to create products and services on the way to social welfare.
+On an inferring note, Sony continues to actively support developments in Ai and robotics to succeed in its aim to create products and services on the way to social welfare.